prabingc/aws-training-1/README.md

+In this lab we are deploying a single tier web applicaiton.
+The resources we will be creating here is 1 public facing website backed by nginx running on a EC2 instance.
+EC2 instances are behind a AutoScaling which scales up and down based on CPU usage.

+  Tools used:
+      Packer to install nginx on latest Amazon AMI and create a new AMI.
+      Terraform to build all the infrastructure.

 # aws-training-1  (Please view this as RAW, I wasn't able to make the markup work)
 1) Launch a new instance with default Amazon Linux AMI.
 Use EBS volume to be at least 16GB.
 Under Advance details add following to
     IAM instance profile : EC2_role